DHTMLX/docs-suite/docs/grid/usage.md

 :::info important
 - Data grouping isn't intended for working with [`lazyDataProxy`](grid/data_loading.md#dynamic-loading)
-- Modifying the values of grouped elements won't modify the aggregated values
 - You mustn't change the order of elements grouping by drag-n-drop
 :::